MatveevDaniil/RPatternJoin/cran-comments.md

 ## Submission Summary

-This is the second submission of the `RPatternJoin-1.0.0` package to CRAN.
-In this submission, I addressed the concerns of the reviewer about the previous attempt (see 'Answers on review comments' section).
-I also rerun all previous checks (see 'Test Info' section).
+This is the third attempt to submit the `RPatternJoin-1.0.0` package to CRAN.
+I addressed the reviewer's concerns about the previous attempt (see 'Answers on attempt 2 review comments' section) and reran all previous checks (see 'Test Info' section).

-The package provides tools for string similarity joins for Hamming and Levenshtein distances.
+## Answers on attempt 2 review comments:

+Dear Konstanze Lauseker,
+Thank you for reviewing my previous attempt I fixed the issues you pointed me on.

+### \dontrun block
+comment: _Please unwrap the examples if they are executable in < 5 sec, or replace dontrun{} with \donttest{}._

+response: Changed on \donttest.

+### fixed seed
+comment: _Please do not set a seed to a specific number within a function. -> R/SimilarityJoin.R_

+response: Deleted it.

-## Answers on review comments:
+## Answers on attempt 1 review comments:

 Dear Beni Altmann thank you for reviewing my previous submission, here are my answers to your comments: